erinrwhite/managing-humans/README.md

 This goes back to the idea of tuning our assumptions about our team members and assuming that errors of judgement are due to external, not internal, factors.

+At the first Fail4Lib we discussed Etsy's process of blameless postmortems.
+The assumption there is that people make the best decisions they can based on the info they have at the time.
+It isn't some malicious intent or fundamental flaw on the employee's part.

 It's not about pointing a finger of blame - it's about figuring out what happened, trying to ameliorate it if need be, and doing better next time.
 Supporting other curious, mission-driven tinkerers.

-At the first Fail4Lib in 2013 we discussed Etsy's process of blameless postmortems.
-The assumption there is that people make the best decisions they can based on the info they have at the time.
-It isn't some malicious intent or fundamental flaw on the employee's part.

 #### communication (more of it)